blandflakes/echo-stopwatch/README.md

 ## TODO
 * Support pausing and resuming
 * Offer to start a timer on status request if one isn't set
-* Persist watches instead of holding them in a ref